-Competitors whose dibber has a flat battery should be able to hire a replacement dibber if they want to compete using contactless dibbing.
+Competitors whose card has a flat battery should be able to hire a replacement card if they want to compete using contactless punching.

-SIAC dibbers must dib the 'Check' station during the start process as this activates the dibber.
-A slowly flashing green LED on the dibber indicates the ON state.
-The competitor must not approach another control until they start.
-The dibber remains active until the competitor passes the finish control.
-Competitors must punch the finish as this control switches their dibber off.
+Competitors with SIAC cards must punch the 'Check' station during the start process as this activates the card.
+A slowly flashing green LED on the card indicates the ON state.
+A 'SIAC Test' station should be made available after the 'Check' station.
+This allows the competitor to check their card is active.
+Note that punching the 'SIAC Test' station will also activate the card.
+The planner must ensure the 'SIAC Test' station is started before the event by punching with any card.
+The competitor must not approach another course control until they start.

+The card remains active until the competitor passes the finish control.
+For a punching finish competitors must punch the finish control as this switches their card off.
+If the finish is programmed as a contactless finish the finish time will be recorded and the card switches itself off as the competitor passes the control.